jshthornton/Parallelbug/README.md

 The great thing about this is that it currently dumps the content in JSON format, which with the use of browsers extensions such as JSON View (https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) allow the developer to easily see a variable's current value.

+Because this is a micro utility, all you need to do is find the script in this repo for your language, copy the script, and use as per your setup.
+For instance PHP users just need to navigate to `server/php/src`.

 # Requirements
 **All**
 * Read/Write permission for a folder